history-of-science-society/meeting/docs/cfp.md

 **Contributed Paper**

 A presentation on the history of science no longer than 20 minutes.
-[See a sample submission.](/contributedpaper_sample.pdf)
+[See a sample submission  (PDF).](/contributedpaper_sample.pdf)

 </div>